RuchaTare/RuchaTare/README.md

 👋 Hey!
 Thanks for stopping by.
 I am Rucha Tare.
  - MSc Artificial Intelligence, Heriot Watt University Edinburgh UK (Expected May 2023)
  - Ex UBS, Infosys

--  This account - To document my academic/personal projects in Python, Machine Learning Blogs/Notes, Leetcode solutions in SQL and Python
+ <i> <b> This account - To document my academic/personal projects in Python, Machine Learning Blogs/Notes, Leetcode solutions in SQL and Python </i> </b>

-*  Here is what you should know about me.
+Here is what you should know about me.

 I am a machine learning student with strong problem solving and navigating solution through data driven decisions and strategy.
 Fueled with empathy, I aim to use AI for enablement rather than establishment.
 Ever since childhood one thing I strongly believe is in 'learning'.
 I try to grab every opportunity that challenges me.
 Sometimes it's a hard struggle to have too much on my plate but yes I am getting better at managing that too!